Field Trips

 STEM Safari programs are available throughout the school year and are held in the Cargill Learning Center.
 Each free program must be scheduled at least two weeks prior to your visit.
 Scheduling begins August 1 for each school year.

 Each 45-minute program has a maximum of 90 students.
 At least one adult for every 10 students is required.
-A list of programs is available at the bottom of this page.
+A list of programs is available at the bottom of this page, along with the appropriate academic standards met by each program.

 Pre-K and Special Needs Classes

-Each Animal Tales program is designed for preschool children.
+Each Wild Earth Tales program is designed for preschool children.
 Educators who teach those with special needs may also consider these story-based learning adventures.
-Groups will be assigned an Animal Tales program at booking.
+Groups will be assigned a Wild Earth Tales program at booking.
 Scheduling begins August 1 for each school year.

 Each 30-minute program has a maximum of 50 students.
 At least one adult for every 10 students is required.